qwazer/docker-myrulib/README.md

 # Why?

-The myrulib is not supported for modern linux distibutions.
+The myrulib is not supported for modern linux distributions.
 Provided packages deb and rmp is outdated.
 Installing from source code via `.configure && make` fails.

-So dockerizing of this app is rescue for modern linux users.
+So dockerizing of this app is rescue for modern linux distributions users.

 # How to use